 *Don’t know your ANC?
 Click here.

-**Coalition Meetings are held the second Saturday of the month from 1:30pm - 4:00pm at Union Temple Baptist Church, 1225 W Street SE.**
+**Coalition Meetings are held the second Saturday of the month from 1:30pm - 4:00pm at Union Temple Baptist Church, 1225 W Street SE.
+Due to COVID-19 closures, monthly meeting will take place online. **